USER MANUAL · OPERATE

 The Agents page is your central registry for all OpenClaw agents.
 Agents are auto-discovered when you sync a connector.
 Each agent shows its health status, runtime configuration, model settings, skills, and workspace files.

-You can enable/disable agents, trigger the kill switch for emergency stops, view detailed configuration across 6 tabs, and edit workspace files with conflict detection.
+You can enable/disable agents, trigger the kill switch for emergency stops, inspect the core configuration tabs plus evaluation, scorecard, and governance views, and edit workspace files with conflict detection.

 Prerequisites#